lewis-jeffery/DC-coupled-battery-monitor/README.md

 I posted this concept in the [myenergi forum](https://myenergi.info/viewtopic.php?p=132908#p132908)   and received a few comments [(and this)](https://myenergi.info/viewtopic.php?p=133013#p133013).
 If you are not in a position to analyse these comments and make an informed judgement of your own then this is not the project for you.

 ## Data from the inverter
 A Modbus connection to the Sungrow SH5K-30 inverter is made using a Raspberry Pi 4B with a [RS485 HAT](https://www.waveshare.com/rs485-can-hat-b.htm) .
 This particular HAT galvanically isolates the Raspberry from the RS485 signals.
-I have observed significant common mode voltages on the data lines and insist on isolation for my own projects.
+Many cheaper, non-isolated versions are available.
+I have observed significant common mode voltages on the data lines and consider isolation essential.

 The python script server.py is set to run on startup in /etc/rc.local on the Raspberry Pi.
 Tools to monitor the server and to set a fixed output for calibration purposes are included in 'server tools.ipynb'.